 This is a regular task of the Board of Directors, as stated in the ICTSI Manual on Corporate Governance.
+The Board reviewed the vision and mission last March 10, 2014.

 ICTSI's Vision and Mission are as follows:

 Our Vision